 Maritime Museum and Displays

 The Maritime Museum is headquartered in the 1868 former carriage house for the Joseph Francis estate.
-This building was in vary poor condition when the society leased it from the county with the condition that the building be restored and maintained by the Seaport Society.
-The down-stairs portion of the building, that once housed the carriages and houses, now has the library, ships store, ship model displays, and a small boat display area.
-Up-stairs was the grooms quarters and hay loft, is now an artifact display room, office, and meeting / work room
+This building was in very poor condition when the society leased it from the county with the condition that the building be restored and maintained by the Seaport Society.
+The downstairs portion of the building, that once housed carriages and horses, now houses the library, ships store, ship model displays, and a small boat display.
+Upstairs was the grooms quarters and hay loft and is now an artifact display room, office, and meeting / work room

 Outdoor storage sheds were added to the property and now contain part of the societies collection of wooden boats.
-The restoration shop was built alongside the museum building, to provide much needed work space and tool displays
+The restoration shop was built alongside the museum, to provide much needed work space and tool displays.

-The museum is currently working with the county to finalize plans and obtain approvals to build a building to house the A-cat Spy.
+The museum has constructed a building to house the A-cat Spy and other local boats.
 This building will be located on the south-west corner of the property, bordering Hooper Ave. and River Road.